talentedunicorn/monorepo/README.md

 ### Dependencies
 - Must be a private npm package

-### Preview
+### Storybook
-Run `npm run preview` which will serve a dev server on `localhost:5000`
+Run `npm run storybook` which will serve a dev server on `localhost:6006`
-PS: Make sure you have built the components if you haven't
+PS: If you run into errors make sure you have built the components if you haven't

 ## Workspaces